Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Marriage

-Robert's profession is listed as a laborer while Amy is a factory employee.
+Robert Pocock's profession is listed as a laborer while Amy is a factory employee.

 Birth, death and marriage certificates in the early Australian colonies are some of the most detailed in what was then the British Empire.
 The marriage certificate repeats the names of the parents, professions of the fathers and maiden names of the mothers.
 Robert's parents were Charles Pocock (gardener) and Elizabeth Pocock (née Parker).
 Amy's parents were Gregory Charles Fordham (Butcher) and Elizabeth Fordham (née Holden).